MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/customer-signup.md

 This means that you can show prospects a preview of what you are offering based on trials of [!INCLUDE [prodshort](../developer/includes/prodshort.md)] and other Dynamics 365 apps.

-## Invite prospects to a trial
+## Prospects and trials

-You can suggest prospects that they sign up for the [!INCLUDE [prodshort](../developer/includes/prodshort.md)] [free trial](/dynamics365/business-central/across-preview).
+Prospects can contact you if they have signed up for the [!INCLUDE [prodshort](../developer/includes/prodshort.md)] [free trial](/dynamics365/business-central/across-preview).
+This means that you can become their CSP partner.
+For more information, see [Connect with customers](../administration/get-started-online#connect-with-customers).

 Alternatively, you can create a more tailored trial environment based on the [!INCLUDE [prodshort](../developer/includes/prodshort.md)] content pack on the [cdx.transform.microsoft.com](https://cdx.transform.microsoft.com/) site.
 For more information, see [Preparing Demonstration Environments of [!INCLUDE[prodlong](../developer/includes/prodlong.md)]](../administration/demo-environment.md).

+If you want an existing client to try [!INCLUDE [prodshort](../developer/includes/prodshort.md)] with their own data and in their own time, you can assign the *Business Central Premium Trial SKU* to their account in your Partner Center.
+This trial cannot be extended beyond the first 30 days, but you can assign the *Business Central Premium Trial SKU* to their account a second time.
+After that, the client must either subscribe to [!INCLUDE [prodshort](../developer/includes/prodshort.md)] or abandon [!INCLUDE [prodshort](../developer/includes/prodshort.md)].

 ## Embed Apps and signing customers up